About the Program

 What Makes a Great Mentor?

-Be an avid listener to your mentee and stay engaged.
+Be an avid listener and advocate to your mentee and stay engaged.

 Provide guidance and constructive feedback to your mentor

 Meet with your mentee at least 1- 2 hours a month.
 Other follow ups such as email and messaging throughout is encouraged.